arpabet/glue/README.md

 Wrong:
 ```
 type wrong struct {
-    UserService `inject`  // since the *wrong structure also implements UserService interface it can lead to cycle and wrong injections in context
+    UserService `inject:""`  // since the *wrong structure also implements UserService interface it can lead to cycle and wrong injections in context
 }
 ```

 Right:
 ```
 type right struct {
-    UserService UserService `inject`  // guarantees less conflicts with method names and dependencies
+    UserService UserService `inject:""`  // guarantees less conflicts with method names and dependencies
 }
 ```